-His most recent books include A Study of Crisis (1997 and 2000, with Michael Brecher); Negotiating a Complex World (1999, 2005, 2010 with Brigid Starkey and Mark Boyer); Mediating International Crises (2005, with Victor Asal, David Quinn, and Kathleen Young); and Peace and Conflict (2008, 2010, 2012 with Joseph Hewitt and Ted Gurr).
+His most recent books include A Study of Crisis (1997 and 2000, with Michael Brecher); Negotiating a Complex World (1999, 2005, 2010, 2015 with Brigid Starkey and Mark Boyer); Mediating International Crises (2005, with Victor Asal, David Quinn, and Kathleen Young); Peace and Conflict (2008, 2010, 2012 with Joseph Hewitt and Ted Gurr), Myth and Reality in International Politics (2016), and Research Handbook on Mediating International Crises (2019 with Kyle Beardsley and David Quinn).
 Wilkenfeld's current work focuses on mediation processes in intrastate conflicts and crises.

 Indiana University, Ph.D., Political Science, 1969